acciarric/acciarric.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description: List of courses I taught, organized by universities.
+description: List of courses that I taught as teacher in charge, organized by universities.
 Advising information and some teaching material.
 nav: true
 nav_order: 6
 ---

-<h3 class="mt-4">University of Modena and Reggio Emilia (Italy)</h3>
+<h3 class="mt-4"><a href="https://moodle.unimore.it/">University of Modena and Reggio Emilia</a> (Italy)</h3>

 <div class="card mt-3">
   <div class="p-3">